anteoas/broch/README.md

 ```

 ### Defining new units
-Broch comes with a bunch of units pre-defined in `broch.core` (more will likely be added in time, requests and PRs are welcome).
+Broch comes with a bunch of units pre-defined in `broch.core` (more will might be added in time).

 But defining your own units is a peace-of-cake.